 Mtskheta had been the capital of the East Georgian Kingdom of Kartli from III c.
 BC till the end of V c.
 AD.
-Following the removal of the capital to Tbilisi that took place in the reign of King Vakhtang Gorgasali, Mtskheta have remained the spiritual center of the country with the residence-cathedral of the head of Georgian Orthodox Church – Catholicos-Patriarch of Georgia located there.
+Following the removal of the capital to Tbilisi that took place in the reign of King Vakhtang Gorgasali, Mtskheta has remained the spiritual center of the country with the residence-cathedral of the head of Georgian Orthodox Church – Catholicos-Patriarch of Georgia located there.
 The very beginning of Georgian Christian architecture is related to this city.
-The first church built by the convertor of Georgians – st. Nino, strongly supported by the ruler of Kartli – King Mirian was erected in Mtskheta.
-The legend claims that this first church was built on the plot, where the part of holly tunic of Christ was buried, brought by Elioz – Mtskheta Jew.
-Just on this place a miracle-working, myrrh issuing and healing holly tree has bloomed, later named Sveti Tskhoveli – “Living pillar”.
+The first church was built by the convertor of Georgians – st. Nino, strongly supported by the ruler of Kartli – King Mirian was erected in Mtskheta.
+The legend claims that this first church was built on the plot, where the part of the holly tunic of Christ was buried, brought by Elioz – a Mtskheta Jew.
+Just in this place a miracle-working, myrrh issuing and healing holly tree has bloomed, later named Sveti Tskhoveli – “Living pillar”.

-Both interior and exterior of the temple sanctuary best reveal initial features of Arsukidze’s creation – the whole solemnity, scale and monumentality of XI century cathedral can fully and comprehensively be experienced while looking at the particular part of the gorgeous construction.
-Svetitskhoveli cathedral of the Twelve disciples was adorned with wall painting shortly after completion of its construction.
+Both the interior and exterior of the temple sanctuary best reveal the initial features of Arsukidze’s creation – the whole solemnity, scale, and monumentality of the XI-century cathedral can fully and comprehensively be experienced while looking at the particular part of the gorgeous construction.
+Svetitskhoveli cathedral of the Twelve disciples was adorned with wall paintings shortly after the completion of its construction.
 Only tiny fragments of the original wall painting have survived till now.
-Even the sanctuary wall painting, with its most part devoted to the fresco of “Christ in full glory” with enormous figure of Christ, was re-painted in the end of XIX c.
+Even the sanctuary wall painting, with most parts devoted to the fresco of “Christ in full glory” with the enormous figure of Christ, was re-painted at the end of XIX c.

-The temple suffered significant damages in the turn of XIV-XV cc, when during the invasion of Tamerlan – the dome with barrel, western supporting columns and arches were destroyed.
+The temple suffered significant damages in the turn of XIV-XV cc, when during the invasion of Tamerlan – the dome with the barrel, western supporting columns, and arches were destroyed.
 Following the restoration of peace and order in the country, during the reign of Alexander the Great Svetitskhoveli temple was restored.
 The restored temple differed from the original to some extent.
-For instant: galleries were never rebuilt, neither was the closing rib of western arm – twice as wide new arch has been constructed instead.
-Many other innovation occurred on facades, western entrance was totally newly faced, etc. In later times, following the order and will of king Rostom of Kartli and queen Mariam – the dome of the temple was renewed.
+For instant: galleries were never rebuilt, and neither was the closing rib of the western arm – twice as wide new arch has been constructed instead.
+Many other innovations occurred on facades, the western entrance was totally newly faced, etc. In later times, following the order and will of king Rostom of Kartli and queen Mariam – the dome of the temple was renewed.
 Finally, all chapels arranged along the longitudinal walls of the temple were demolished.

 Some fragments of XVI-XVII cc wall painting are preserved in the interior of the temple.
-Painting of small arch of the “Living pillar” erected inside the building is of XVII c. with scenes narrated in Gospels and several basic moments related to the enlightenment of Kartli.
+The painting of a small arch of the “Living pillar” erected inside the building is of XVII c. with scenes narrated in Gospels and several basic moments related to the enlightenment of Kartli.
 Paintings were performed by an artist Grigol Gularjishvili, commissioned by Patriarch Nikolas.

-Floor of the temple is covered with many tombs, majority of which have historical significance – Kings Vakhtang Gorgasali, Erekle II and Giorgi XII are buried here with the grave stones renewed in 1960-ies.
+The floor of the temple is covered with many tombs, the majority of which have historical significance – Kings Vakhtang Gorgasali, Erekle II, and Giorgi XII are buried here with the gravestones renewed in 1960-ies.
 Martyr of VI c.
-St. Evstati, king of Georgia Demetre II and many other statesmen were honored to find here the last refuge.
+St. Evstati, king of Georgia Demetre II, and many other statesmen were honored to find here the last refuge.

-Current defencive wall around Svetitskhoveli was constructed in XVIII c, with remains of the residence of Patriarch Melkisedek of the first half of XI c incorporated into it.
-The two-storied main entrance built (or faced) by this highest clerical, with so called “Solemn arch” on the ground floor and triple arcade on the first has also been incorporated into the fortification.
+The current defensive wall around Svetitskhoveli was constructed in XVIII c, with remains of the residence of Patriarch Melkisedek of the first half of XI c incorporated into it.
+The two-storied main entrance built (or faced) by this highest clerical, with so-called “Solemn arch” on the ground floor and a triple arcade on the first has also been incorporated into the fortification.